-When you to adjust your gardening habits and garden bed location due to someone else’s ignorance and lack of caring.
-Multiply this total by how much work they create for you and divide by how many eyesores you have to contend with.
+When you have to adjust your gardening habits and/or your garden bed location due to someone else’s ignorance and lack of caring.
+Multiply this by how much unnecessary work they create for you.
+Then multiply it again by how many eyesores “they” have created that you have to contend with each and every day.

-Garden Plot-erty Tax – Debit the part of the garden we had to give up for anything non-garden, like a new extension on the house, a bigger deck, etc. And credit yourself when you add more garden bed space by taking away from your lawn.
+Garden Plot-erty Tax – Debit the part of the garden we had to give up for anything non-garden-related, like a new extension on the house, a bigger deck, etc. And credit yourself when you dig into the lawn to add more garden beds.

 Exercise Tax – After those long spring days in the garden when your body isn’t used to the bending and hauling… ugh!
-We should get a tax break on Epsom salt, bubble bath and wine.
+We should get a tax break on Epsom salt, bubble bath, beer and wine.